Sherwin Williams Dover White is a white paint and yet not-a-white.

 Sherwin Williams Dover White SW 6385 Color Details and Specifications

-Dover White is undoubtedly more inclined towards the softer tones – SO, it is definitely a WARMER tone of the authentic Whites.
+This shade is undoubtedly more inclined towards the softer tones – SO, it is definitely a WARMER tone of the authentic Whites.

 You don’t want your space to end up looking too warm and unbalanced!

-Dover White is a perfect fit for Country and Farmhouse Interiors, as shared by Kelly Nan on her blog.
+A perfect fit for Country and Farmhouse Interiors, as shared by Kelly Nan on her blog.

 In this situation, the LRV of Dover White is 83.